 Simon Girty was returned to the recently-renamed Fort Pitt to be reunited with a family he hadn’t seen in almost a decade.
 His older brother Thomas had been rescued only a month after his capture when the British sacked Kittanning, and was now a farmer on nearby Squirrel Hill.
 He welcomed his newly-reunited family with open arms.

 The Girty boys were not popular in Pittsburgh.
 The locals were convinced they’d “gone native” and called them “the Injun Girtys.”
-With no background in a skilled trade, and no one willing to hire them for menial work, the Girtys were forced to use the skills they had developed: a knowledge of frontier geography, a facility with local languages, and how to handle a gun.
+With no background in a skilled trade, and no one willing to hire them for menial work, the Girtys were forced to use the skills they had developed as captives: a knowledge of frontier geography, a facility with local languages, and how to handle a gun.
 They went to work for the British Department of Indian Affairs as field agents.

 Working out of Fort Pitt, they accompanied government agents and traders on their forays into the frontier, serving as guides and interpreters.